sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 ### It comes with a Google News Sitemap

 Get your news articles indexed ASAP with the Google News sitemap brought by Articles.
-This sitemap populates automatically, and whenever you publish a new article, Articles automatically notifies Google News.

 To get started, visit the [Google News Publishing Center](https://publishercenter.google.com/publications).

+This special sitemap is small, populates automatically, its location is added to the `/robots.txt` output, and Google crawls it periodically.
+Be sure to [submit it to Google Search Console](https://support.google.com/webmasters/answer/7451001).

 ## Usage